 Villanova would advance to the Final Four in Lexington/Kentucky.
 It would go on to defeat 2-seed Memphis State in the national semifinals, setting up a showdown with defending champion and ten-point favorite, Georgetown.
 This was a Hoyas team that was led by Patrick Ewing, and this game just so happened to be played on April Fool’s Day.

-Top-seeded Georgetown had beaten conference rival Villnaova twice during the regular season.
+Top-seeded Georgetown had beaten conference rival Villanova twice during the regular season.
 The Hoyas were a team built on defense, allowing opponents to shoot less than 40% from the field on the season.
 The Wildcats weren’t phased, making 22-of-28 (78.6%) from the field in perhaps the greatest shooting performance in NCAA history.
 While the Hoyas still hung tough, making 55% of their shots, they were unable to overcome the torrid shooting of Villanova, which won 66-64.

 The Bulldogs became the first team to reach consecutive final fours without being a one or a two seed either year in 2011.
 It was their second straight trip to the NCAA Championship Game as well, setting another record.
 They were also the first non-BCS school to reach the championship game in back-to-back seasons since the 1960-61 and 1961-62 Cincinnati Bearcats.